 Northrop Grumman Antares CRS-13 Rollout

-The Orbital Sciences Corporation Antares rocket, with the Cygnus spacecraft onboard, is raised at launch Pad-0A, Saturday, Oct.
-25, 2014, at NASA's Wallops Flight Facility in Virginia.
-The Antares will launch with the Cygnus spacecraft filled with over 5,000 pounds of supplies for the International Space Station, including science experiments, experiment hardware, spare parts, and crew provisions.
-The Orbital-3 mission is Orbital Sciences' third contracted cargo delivery flight to the space station for NASA.
-Photo Credit: (NASA/Joel Kowsky)
+The Orbital Sciences Corporation Antares rocket, with the Cygnus spacecraft onboard, is seen on launch Pad-0A, Saturday, July 12, 2014, at NASA's Wallops Flight Facility in Virginia.
+The launch is planned for Sunday, July 13 and will carry the Cygnus spacecraft filled with over 3,000 pounds of supplies for the International Space Station, including science experiments, experiment hardware, spare parts, and crew provisions.
+The Orbital-2 mission is Orbital Sciences' second contracted cargo delivery flight to the space station for NASA.
+Photo Credit: (NASA/Aubrey Gemignani)

 The Northrop Grumman Antares rocket, with Cygnus resupply spacecraft onboard, launches from Pad-0A, Saturday, Feb.
 15, 2020 at NASA's Wallops Flight Facility in Virginia.
 Northrop Grumman's 13th contracted cargo resupply mission for NASA to the International Space Station will deliver more than 7,500 pounds of science and research, crew supplies and vehicle hardware to the orbital laboratory and its crew.
 Photo Credit: (NASA/Aubrey Gemignani)